-Our study found an overall low rate of IBTR in a large series of patients treated with breast conserving surgery and adjuvant radiation.
+Our study found an overall low rate of IBTR in a large series of patients treated with BCS and adjuvant radiation.
 We found that tumor size and endocrine therapy at initial diagnosis correlated with decreased risk of IBTR, and biomarker and tumor location were highly concordant from primary tumor to IBTR.
-We did not find an association between disease outcomes after IBTR and quadrant concordance, biomarker concordance or the presence of in situ component though our numbers were small.
-Early versus late IBTR, biomarker and quadrant concordance may serve as useful classifiers however, more evidence is necessary to accurately classify IBTRs in a way that is prognostic of outcomes.
+We did not find an association between disease outcomes after IBTR and quadrant concordance, biomarker concordance or the presence of an in situ component though our numbers were small.
+Early vs late IBTR, biomarker and quadrant concordance may serve as useful classifiers; however, more evidence is necessary to accurately classify IBTRs in a way that is prognostic of outcomes.
 In an era where options for the management of IBTRs often represents a complex clinical challenge, a better understanding of what is a recurrence and what may represent a new primary will refine our treatment paradigms.

 Article Highlights